shalva97/Youtube_history_parser/readme.md

 # What is it?
-This app shows your youtube history, grouped by months and sorted by watch count
+This app shows your YouTube history, grouped by months and sorted by watch count

 # Instructions